hyperledger/fabric/docs/source/couchdb_tutorial.rst

 .. note:: The Fauxton interface is a web UI for the creation, update, and
           deployment of indexes to CouchDB.
 If you want to try out this interface, there is an example of the format of the Fauxton version of the index in Marbles sample.
-If you have deployed the BYFN network with CouchDB, the Fauxton interface can be loaded by opening a browser and navigating to ``http://localhost:5984/_utils``.
+If you have deployed the test network with CouchDB, the Fauxton interface can be loaded by opening a browser and navigating to ``http://localhost:5984/_utils``.